smorchi076/Asteria/README.md

 Instructions:
 Run the program and select one of the game modes.
-You will use the arrows keys to navigate the map and the ship will turn using the mouse,the spacebar to shoot down enemies, and 8-9-0 for the special abilities in single player.
-When playing multiplayer, player 1 will use the single player controls, and player 2 will use W-A-S-D to navigate, q to shoot, and 1-2-3 on the numpad for special abilities.
-In addition, in the versus and co-op game mode, turning will be disabled.
+In single player campaign mode, you will use the arrow keys to navigate the ship.
+The up key is moving in the current direction, the left and right keys turn the ship, and the down key activates the break (which stops the ship).
+Use the spacebar to shoot down enemies, and 8-9-0 for the special abilities in single player.
+When playing multiplayer (team co-op and versus modes), player 1 will use the single player controls, and player 2 will use W-A-S-D to navigate, 1 to shoot, and 2-3-4 for special abilities.

 Feature List:
 Must Have: